ijrex/Hack-Virtual-Machine/README.md

 # Loading files

-The `loadfile` package contains two utility classes, `LoadFile` and `LoadFiles`.
-These packages are required to load the source Hack VM files as well as ASM template files.

-`LoadFile`: Search for, and load an individual file within the project folder or a specified directory.
-File extention type may also be set.

-`LoadFiles`: Load all files of a specific type within a specified directory.
+The `loadfiles` package contains a utility class for importing files of a specific type within a given directory.

 # Tests